KatherLab/deepmed/docs/source/users_guide/multi_target_training.rst

 have four of the CPU's cores assigned to it for data preprocessing.
 This way, we can easily parallelize the training of multiple models and thus decrease the overall training time.
-On Windows, the ``num_workers`` option is currently broken due to a bug in the pytorch module internally used by Deepest Histology.
+On Windows, the ``num_workers`` option is currently broken due to a bug in the pytorch module internally used by deepmed.
 On such machines it may be helpful set ``num_workers`` to zero and further increase the number of concurrent runs.

 When running this script, we can the directory structure is as follows::